lukehinds/gotroot.github.io/_posts/2017-01-14-puppet-vagrant-libvirt-environment.md

 title: Puppet Master / Agent Setup using vagrant and libvirt
 ---

-This guide will provide to vagrant vm's sutiable for quickly testing puppet code.
+This guide will provide two vagrant vm's sutiable for quickly testing puppet code.

 Ideally these should be ported into `Vagrantfile`.
 I will try and do that sometime.